 Discount compared to historical valuation

-Kinder Morgan (KMI) is currently trading at a forward EV-to-EBITDA (enterprise value to earnings before interest, tax, depreciation, and amortization) multiple of nearly 12x, which is lower than its five-year average multiple of ~18x.
+Kinder Morgan (KMI) is currently trading at a forward EV-to-EBITDA (enterprise value to earnings before interest, tax, depreciation, and amortization) multiple of nearly 12.0x.
+That’s lower than its five-year average multiple of ~17.0x.

-Kinder Morgan’s forward EV-to-EBITDA ratio is also lower than Enterprise Products Partners’ (EPD) ratio of 14x and Plains All American Pipeline’s (PAA) ratio of 14x.
-KMI’s ratio is, however, comparable to ONEOK’s (OKE) multiple.
+Kinder Morgan’s forward EV-to-EBITDA is also lower compared to nearly 14.0x for Enterprise Products Partners (EPD) and Plains All American Pipeline (PAA).
+However, it’s comparable to Oneok’s (OKE) multiple.

-The above graph compares KMI’s forward EV-to-EBITDA multiple with select peers.
-As you can see, KMI appears to be trading at a discount to its own historical valuation as well as to peers.
+The above graph compares KMI’s forward EV-to-EBITDA multiple with selected peers.
+KMI seems to be trading at a discount compared to its own historical valuation and compared to its peers.